Table of Contents

 Process of Inspiration:

-- Thoracic volume increases.
+- Thoracic cavity volume increases.

-- Pulmonary volume increases.
+- Pulmonary (lung) volume increases.

-- Intra-pulmonary pressure decreases.
+- Intra-pulmonary pressure falls below atmospheric pressure.

-- Air moves into the lungs.
+- Air moves from atmosphere into the lungs through the respiratory passage.

 Process of Expiration:

-- Intercostal muscles relax.
+- Internal intercostal muscles contract; external intercostals relax.

-- Thoracic volume decreases.
+- Thoracic cavity volume decreases.

 - Pulmonary volume decreases.

-- Intra-pulmonary pressure increases.
+- Intra-pulmonary pressure rises above atmospheric pressure.

-- Air moves out of the lungs.
+- Air is expelled out of the lungs.

 Breathing Rate:

-Measuring Air Volume:
+Measurement of Air Volume:

 Respiratory Volumes and Capacities